-- 4. (1) The rector is the vice-chancellor of the University and is appointed by Council after consultation with Senate and the IF in accordance with the procedures prescribed in the Rules. - (2) The rector holds office for the term determined by Council on his or her appointment, and the rector's privileges, functions and conditions of service are determined by Council in accordance with the provisions of the Act. - (3) The rector may at his or her discretion, but in accordance with Section 68(3) of the Act, assign his or her statutory functions and powers or functions and powers delegated to him or her in terms of the Act to the vice-rectors or other functionaries to the level of chairs of department and environment heads.

-(4) The rector is the chief executive officer of the University and is in that capacity a member of each committee of Council and Senate.
+- 4. (1) The rector is the vice-chancellor of the University and is appointed by Council after consultation with Senate and the IF in accordance with the procedures prescribed in the Rules. - (2) The rector holds office for the term up to a period of five years determined by Council on his or her appointment, and the rector's privileges, functions and conditions of service are determined by Council in accordance with the provisions of the Act. - (3) The rector is the chief executive officer of the University and is in that capacity a member of each committee of Council and Senate.